Building Parkville Station

 Construction of Parkville Station will take around five years.
 Key construction activities include:

-- Track works and the installation of signalling, safety and communications systems.
+- Rail system works including the installation of track, signalling and communications

-- Site remediation including landscaping and public realm works.
+- Site remediation including landscaping and public realm works, including final service relocations

 - New road layout.